marnec/ML/docs/pages/ML-14-NeuralNetworksApplications.md

 order: 14
 ---

-# Neural Network builds complex non-linear functions
+# How neural networks build complex non-linear functions
 In this section we will explain how a neural network can build relatively complex non-linear functions.

 Let's take a non-linear classification example like that depicted below, where panel A is just a simplified version of panel B.